M-J-Murray/MAMEToolkit/README.md

 ![](pics/chart.png "ConvNet Results")

 ## MAME Changes
-The library works by acting as a wrapper around a modified MAME implementation.
+The library acts as a wrapper around a modified MAME implementation.
 The following changes were made:
 * Updated the lua console to allow for the retrieval of the format of frame data
 * Update the lua console to allow for the retrieval of the current frames data